Program

 To validate the M2 year, a student must accomplish the following:- fulfill all the Data AI mandatory requirements (see below)

-- acquire a total of at least 25 ECTS in Data AI courses and at least 30 ECTS in courses (including the Data AI and mandatory courses)
+- acquire at least 25 ECTS in Data AI courses

-- validate the M2 internship for 30 ECTS
+- do the M2 internship for 30 ECTS

 Data AI mandatory requirements